nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

 The AT Client sample acts as a proxy for sending directives to the cellular modem using AT commands.
 This facilitates the reading of responses or analyzing of events related to the cellular modem.
-You can initiate the commands from a terminal or the `LTE Link Monitor`_, which is an application implemented as part of `nRF Connect for Desktop`_.
+You can initiate the commands manually from a terminal such as the `nRF Connect Serial Terminal`_, or visually using the `Cellular Monitor`_ app.
+Both apps are part of `nRF Connect for Desktop`_.

 For more information on the AT commands, see the `AT Commands Reference Guide`_.